 Itchy skin in dogs

-Beware, some dogs scratch and lick in private!
-Keep an eye out for the symptoms listed above to make sure you spot any secret scratching.
+Beware, some dogs scratch and lick in private - keep an eye out for secretive scratching!

 Did you find this page useful?

 Want to hear more about PDSA and get pet care tips from our vet experts?Sign up to our e-newsletter

 PetWise Pet Health Hub – brought to you thanks to support from players of People’s Postcode Lottery

 Written by vets and vet nurses.
 This advice is for UK pets only.